stackbuilders/weak-strong/weak-strong-functors/README.md

     fmap-∘ {f = f} {g} (x ∷ xs) = cong (_∷_ (g (f x))) (fmap-∘ xs)
 ```

-The idea of a certified program has to do with the idea of a
+According to Adam Chlipala, the idea of a certified program has to do
-certificate, or formal mathematical artifact proving that a program
+with the idea of a certificate or formal mathematical artifact proving
-meets its specification.
+that a program meets its specification.

+According to Yves Bertot and Pierre Casterán, adding proof arguments
-Adding proof arguments to functions makes it possible to make the type
+to functions makes it possible to make the type of these functions
-of these functions more explicit about their behavior.
+more explicit about their behavior.

-Of course, this is not a real world example.
-Should we let the weak
-say, I am strong or not?

 [12]: https://github.com/jpvillaisaza/weak-strong/tree/master/weak-strong-functors/